 How to rebuild your credit rating after an IVA

-Coming out the other side of an Individual Voluntary Arrangement means that you now have freedom over your money again.
+Coming out of the other side of an Individual Voluntary Arrangement means that you now have freedom over your money again.
 However, whilst this can be exciting, there are still steps you need to take in order to rebuild your credit rating.
 Below we offer some tips to start your road to recovery.

 In This Guide: